Skip to main content

 SpecificityLowTargeted learnings (tagged, scoped) score higher than vague ones.

 Scores range from 0.0 to 1.0.
-Learnings above 0.7 are considered high-impact and eligible for CLAUDE.md promotion.
+Learnings above 0.7 are considered high-impact and eligible for startup instruction promotion.
 Learnings that decay below 0.1 are candidates for pruning during consolidation.

-The most valuable learnings graduate from the learning store into CLAUDE.md — the file that every AI session reads on startup.
+The most valuable learnings graduate from the learning store into CLAUDE.md, .cursor/rules/, .codex/INSTRUCTIONS.md, GEMINI.md, or the other startup surfaces your repo targets.
 This means high-impact discoveries become permanent context without manual curation.

 promotion flow